-REPORT ON THE ANNUAL ACCOUNTS AND CONSOLIDATED ACCOUNTS Opinions
+REPORT ON THE ANNUAL ACCOUNTS AND CONSOLIDATED ACCOUNTS

+Opinions

-We have audited the annual accounts and consolidated accounts of Scandic Hotels Group AB for the year 2017 with the exception of the Corporate Governance Report on pages 72-83.
-The annual accounts and consolidated accounts of the company are included on pages 62-119 in this document.
+We have audited the annual accounts and consolidated accounts of Scandic Hotels Group AB (publ) for the year 2018 with the exception of the Corporate Governance Report on pages 82-93.
+The annual accounts and consolidated accounts of the company are included on pages 72-128 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2017 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with The Annual Accounts act and present fairly, in all material respects, the financial position of the Group as of 31 December 2017 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts act.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of December 31, 2018 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with The Annual Accounts act and present fairly, in all material respects, the financial position of the Group as of 31 December 2018 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts act.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.